Early Intervention Colorado | EI Families | Transitions the extended part c option

 • Preschool Special Education Services

-If your child has not met all (IFSP) outcomes and is demonstrating a developmental delay, your child may be eligible for preschool special education services.
+If your child has not met all Individualized Family Service Plan (IFSP) outcomes and is demonstrating a developmental delay, your child may be eligible for preschool special education services.
 Unless you opt out of sharing this information, your local school district will receive information about your child so that they can connect with your family to determine whether an evaluation will be conducted to determine eligibility for preschool special education.

 If you choose to not pursue preschool special education services, your service coordinator will discuss other options for your child.
 Other options could include private therapy sessions; private, community, or faith-based preschool; Head Start; or another program that will support the continued development of your child.